HTML for non-web developers

 Add some tags

-• tags = how we add information to the text
+• reminder: tags are how we add information to the text

 (this goes a bit wonky in the quarto we use to build the training pages - definitely worth trying out yourself in your HTML file)